LooksRare/contracts-raffle/README.md

 3. `Drawing`
-   When a raffle's minimum entries has reached before the cutoff time, the smart contract calls Chainlink VRF to draw multiple random numbers to determine the winners.
+   When a raffle's minimum entries has reached before the cutoff time, the smart contract calls Chainlink VRF to draw a random number to determine the winners.
+Raffle owners also have the option to draw the winners if the minimum entries is not met after the cutoff time.
 The state `Drawing` represents the intermediary state of waiting for Chainlink VRF's callback.

 4. `RandomnessFulfilled`